scorpsj77/drug_interaction_prediction/README.md

 - Git
 - pandas
 - gradio

-## Hugging Face Deployment
-You can run the project directly in your browser here: [Try it on Hugging Face](https://huggingface.co/spaces/scorpsj77/drug-interaction-predictor)

 ## Instructions to Run Locally <!--- do not change this line -->
 Follow these steps if you would like to run the project on your own machine: